PoCInnovation/Pool2023/Software/day05/React/README.md

 **Constraints:**
 - You must create the file `src/components/Card/MusicCard.tsx` with the musics's `card` inside, displaying every information about a music except from its `id`.
-- You must create the file `src/components/Button/AddMusicButton.tsx` with the `Add an Music` `button` inside.
+- You must create the file `src/components/Button/AddMusicButton.tsx` with the `Add a Music` `button` inside.
 - You must create the file `src/components/Modal/AddMusicModal.tsx` with the `modal` to add a music inside, called in `src/components/Button/AddMusicButton.tsx`.

 **Tips:**